16 Air Assault Brigade: Tristan da Cunha

-Future
+Command structure

-16 Air Assault Brigade is now under the command of 1st (UK) Division now and from 2024, will provide the land component command of a joint and multi-domain sovereign Global Response Force (GRF).
+16 Air Assault Brigade is now under the command of 1st (UK) Division and, from 2024, provides the land component command of a joint and multi-domain sovereign Global Response Force (GRF).

 Structure

 As the British Army's rapid response formation, 16 Air Assault Brigade has served in the vanguard of all of the Army's recent operational deployments to Sierra Leone, Macedonia, Iraq and Afghanistan, and is the largest brigade in the Army, with 6,200 personnel.
 It comprises: